Peppermint Brownie cake pops are always the hit of the holiday season for us!

 Cake Pop Dough Directions

-- Once the cake has cooled completely, crumble it into a mixing bowl using either a food processor or mixer.
+- Crumble the cake into a mixing bowl using either a food processor or mixer.
+Wait until it has cooled before doing this.

 - Add ¼ cup icing to the cake crumbles.
 Mix until fully combined.